Can we have an honest conversation about race and racial issues?

 But we’re being transparent, remember.

-The important role probability plays in life
+The important role of probability

 You and I make every decision based upon probability.